It’s common for kids to buy life insurance for their parents.

 - They cost much more compared to life insurance plans that do have underwriting.
-Because they know nothing about the applicant’s health, they are taking on a much higher level of risk.
+Because they know nothing about the applicant’s health, they take on a much higher level of risk.
 For this reason, they must charge more for these plans to cover that increased risk.
-Plans that do assess an applicant’s health cost less because the insurer knows the insured doesn’t have certain health conditions.
+Plans that assess an applicant’s health cost less because the insurer knows the insured doesn’t have certain health conditions.
 Therefore, they can charge less.

 Ultimately, if you want life coverage on your parents that starts immediately and costs less, avoid guaranteed issue plans unless that’s impossible (it usually is).